GSG-Robots/spike-prime-code/README.md

 [![documentation built using sphinx](https://img.shields.io/badge/documentation-built%20using%20sphinx-blue )](https://docs.gsg-robots.de)

-The code OTTwo runs on in competitions.
+This is the code we use in competitions for our Spike Prime robot.

 Contributors: